planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 Riding atop a mount is a great advantage.
 In combat, the mount and rider count as a single unit.
 A mounted rider may use the mount's Speed instead of their own and enjoys Partial Cover (+2).
 The two must share the same Action but may Split Attacks between them.
 Otherwise, treat them as individuals.

- The mount uses a simplified NPC Pool (p.75), with their FRAME in parentheses.
+ The mount uses a simplified NPC Pool, with their FRAME in parentheses.
 The rider may use their riding-related Concept to get the Mount to do something it does not want to, such as leaping over a dangerous obstacle, learning a trick, running to exhaustion, or staying in a battlefield.
 Treat this as a Parley Check (rider's Concept vs. mount's Pool).
 A trained mount behaves differently in certain conditions.
 For example, a war horse does not balk at combat or gunfire.

 {: .text-center}
 **MOUNTS**